hmgomes/hmgomes.github.io/_pages/about.md

 I am a machine learning researcher and developer.
-**Warning: This website is under construction.** The official website still [this one](https://heitormurilogomes.wixsite.com/heitor-murilo-gomes).
+**Warning: This website is under construction.** The official website is still [this](https://heitormurilogomes.wixsite.com/heitor-murilo-gomes).

 Projects
 ======